nejento/fakaheda-blueforum/README.md

 UserCSS v modrém stylu korespondující s hlavním webem pro fórum technické podpory [FakaHeda.eu](https://forum.fakaheda.eu) pro rozšíření prohlížeče stylující stránky jako Stylus nebo Stylish

+Temporary theme of the FakaHeda tech support Forum which is changes to look as the main website together with the Control Panel.
+This theme's main color is blue so that it is different from the website and corresponds with the color of the logo.

 ## Ukázka

 ![Preview of dark Floatplane on video view](./images/logo.jpeg)